DrSkippy/Gnacs/README.md

 ### Customized output

+*Note:* this section is currently only applicable to Activity Streams data from Twitter.

-One of the goals of ``gnacs`` is to make programmatic extraction of specific payload fields as easy as possible.
+One of the goals of ``gnacs`` is to make easy the programmatic creation of delimited output of user-specified fields from the Activity Streams payloads.
 Below is a workflow for extending the existing framework to create custom output without modifying the core code.
-The brief overview is as follows (longer instructions, below): on a new branch of ``master``, edit the ``custom_output.py`` module with the appropriate output fields, and then send it data via ``stdin``.

-The more rigorous explanation will also parallel exploration of a built-in example, via the GitHub view of the repo.
+Briefly, you'll make a new branch, and edit a new module that takes data from ``stdin`` and sends it to ``stdout``.
+A more lengthy description follows (along with pointers to an example branch in _[ sidenotes ]_ ).

-To start working on your custom output, begin in the ``master`` branch, and create a new branch, appropriately named for your amazing new output format.
-The new branch will begin identical to ``master``. _\[ To see an example of what this looks like, view the ``demo-geo`` branch [on Github](https://github.com/DrSkippy/Gnacs/tree/demo-geo). \]_
+To start working on your custom output, pull the most recent changes to ``master`` and make a new branch, appropriately named for your amazing new output format _[ see the ``demo-geo`` branch ]_.

-    git checkout master         # if you're not already in it git branch new-output       # make it descriptive
+    git checkout master         # if you're not already in it git pull upstream master    # assumes you've set it to DrSkippy git branch new-output       # make it descriptive

-From within the ``acscsv`` directory, copy the ``custom_output.py`` module to something that suggests your new use-case, and open it up to edit.  _\[ Note the dated ``...geo-output.py`` module in the ``demo-geo`` branch. \]_
+From within the ``acscsv`` directory, copy the ``custom_output.py`` module to something that suggests your new use-case, and open it up to edit _[ see the dated ``...geo-output.py`` module in the ``demo-geo`` branch. ]_.

     cp custom_output.py 2014-06_new-output.py    # again, descriptive is good

-There is one place where you need to add code to your new module, and two places where you *may* way to add some code.
+There is one place where you **need** to add code to your new module, and two places where you _may_ want to add some code.
 The place you need to add code is the ``get_output_list()`` method.
 This is where you define the fields and order of the delimited output.
 To customize the fields, simply append (consecutively) all of the fields that you want in the output.
-The fields are identified by classes defined in the ``twitter_acs_fields.py`` module.
+The fields are identified by classes defined in the [twitter_acs_fields.py](acscsv/twitter_acs_fields.py) module.
 The class names are ``Field_`` followed by the set of keys used to obtain the final value.
 For many uses, this method may be the only thing you need to edit.

-One of other two places where you may like to add some code are above the ``TestCSV`` class, where you can define custom field classes _\[ see, for example the customized module in the ``mysql`` branch) \]_.
+One of other two places where you may like to add code is above the ``TestCSV`` class where you can define custom field classes.
 This is a useful place to e.g. further edit the ``self.value`` of a ``Field_*`` extractor.
-The other place is at the bottom, in the ``for`` loop that writes the data to ``stdout``.
-If you want to do further manipulation of your output data (which is likely a string, created from ``output_list``), you can do that here. _\[ see the bottom of the customized module in the ``mysql`` branch \]_.
+The other place is at the very bottom (``__name__ == __main__`` section), in the ``for`` loop that writes the data to ``stdout``.
+If you want to do further manipulation of your output data (which is likely a string created from ``output_list``), you can do that here. _[ See the top and bottom of the customized module in the ``mysql`` branch for examples of all of these changes ]_

-To test your new module, run the Twitter sample data through your new module (make it executable if it's not already).
+To test your new module, send the Twitter sample JSON data through your new module (make it executable if it's not already).
 For example, using the ``custom_output.py`` template in ``master``:

     $ cat ~/Gnacs/data/twitter_sample.json | ./custom_output.py
     TR|351835317671690241|uykugibisiyok|None
     US|351835317604593666|CoBerg_|[47.29088246, -101.0379045]
     JP|351835317747191808|yamasyoyamasyo|[35.70675048, 139.84273005]

-*Notes*:
-- For now, this is only possible with Twitter Activity Streams data, but we hope to expand this to other sources in the future.
-- Keeping your custom output in a separate module means that you can (optionally) copy that file somewhere for safe keeping if you need to.
+Keeping your custom output in a separate module means that you can (optionally) copy that file somewhere for safe keeping if you need to.
 Otherwise, you can simply delete your branch when you're through.

 ### Contribution